mmikusx/uczenie-maszynowe/README.md

 ### Excercises 2 Linear

-:white_check_mark: Use the cross-validation method to test the linear regression with different  values, at least three.
+:white_check_mark: Use the cross-validation method to test the linear regression with different $\\alpha$ values, at least three.

 :x: Implement a SGD method that will train the Lasso regression for 10 epochs.

 :white_check_mark: Extend the Fisher's classifier to work with two features.
-Use the class as the .
+Use the class as the $y$.

 Notebook: [linear](https://github.com/mmikusx/uczenie-maszynowe/blob/main/linear/025_Exercises.ipynb)